 Fact: More than 85% of American women receive a proposal ring when their boyfriend gets on their knees.
 In a recent study performed, the average size of a diamond ring is around 0.9 – 1.0 carats and the average cost of an engagement ring is between $5000 – $7000.

-If you had already started shopping around, you might have heard that you are supposed to spend roughly 3 months of your salary on your engagement ring.
-This “tradition” actually dates back to the early 20th century when De Beers ran highly effective ad campaigns to convince people that spend money on diamonds is a “proof of love”.
+If you had been shopping around, you might have heard that you are supposed to spend roughly 3 months of your salary on your diamond engagement ring.

 Therefore, the statistics and averages are just numbers, and should probably not be taken into account when you decide what to spend.
 The only rules that apply should be what she would like to wear, and your own budget.